 NOTE 8: A binder file used to bind together the various exhibits for a legal case would not be a document.

+embedded: directly included in the content that is downloaded to the user agent and its extension, and is intended to be used in rendering the web page.

+NOTE: Something that is downloaded using a mechanism on the web page but is not used in rendering the page is not "embedded" in the page.

 ICT network: technology and resources supporting the connection and operation of interconnected ICT